mockoon/mockoon.com/content/articles/api-guide-rest-api-components.md

 - `POST /users`:
   - _new user was successfuly created_: **201 Created**

 Have you noticed the difference between a successful GET (200 OK) and a successful POST (201 Created)?
-200 and 201 belong to the same status codes category, "successes", but they also inform on the nature of the action.
+200 and 201 belong to the same status codes category, "successes", but they also inform on the **nature of the action**.
-With this variety of statuses, applications can give more precise feedback to their users instead of relying on generic success or error messages.
+With this variety of statuses, applications can give **more precise feedback** to their users instead of relying on generic success or error messages.

 ### Header(s)

 Both the request and response can contain one or more headers.
-You can see headers as labels, or metadata, giving the recipient (client or server) more information about the request or response.
+You can see headers as **labels**, or **metadata**, giving the recipient (client or server) more information about the request or response.

 They are usually different between request and response, and some headers don't make sense in a request and vice-versa.
 Among the most well-known, we can enumerate `Content-Type`, `Authorization`, `Accept`, `Content-Length`, `Cache-Control`, etc.